sentheta/SC2002-Project/README.md

 Fix to do:

-Admin.java: chooseAction() is empty
+Admin.java: ...

-Add display() to Order.java so that Menu.java can use it
+Branch.java: make displayOrder() so Staff.java can use it Order.java: make display() so that Branch.java can use it

+Menu.java: addFood(), deleteFood(), updatePrice(), updateAvail() needs implementation.
+Take input from user